Fischer–Tropsch process: Velocys

 Velocys operated a demonstration plant with Envia in Oklahoma City during 2017 and 2018.
 The Joint Venture was closed down and reactors returned to Velocys after the site was sold to another joint venture partner for $4.15 million.

 The company's Fischer-Tropsch reactors were used by TOYO Engineering Corporation to produce sustainable aviation fuel (SAF) from woodchips at its demonstration plant in Nagoya, Japan in 2020.
 The produced fuel was used in flight JL 515 from Tokyo to Sapporo on June 17, 2021, marking the first time aviation fuel derived from gasified woodchips and synthesized into SAF was used in a commercial flight.

 SGCE

-Starting as a biomass technology licensor In Summer of 2012 SGC Energia (SGCE) successfully commissioned a pilot multi tubular Fischer–Tropsch process unit and associated product upgrading units at the Pasadena, Texas Technology Center.
+Starting as a biomass technology licensor In Summer of 2012 SGC Energia (SGCE) successfully commissioned a pilot multi tubular Fischer–Tropsch process unit and associated product upgrading units from Emerging Fuels Technology at the Pasadena, Texas Technology Center.
 The technology center focused on the development and operations of their XTLH solution which optimized processing of low value carbon waste streams into advanced fuels and wax products.
 This unit also serves as an operations training environment for the 1100 BPD Juniper GTL facility constructed in Westlake LA.

-UPM (Finland)

-In October 2006, Finnish paper and pulp manufacturer UPM announced its plans to produce biodiesel by the Fischer–Tropsch process alongside the manufacturing processes at its European paper and pulp plants, using waste biomass resulting from paper and pulp manufacturing processes as source material.